Detection of Mycoplasma genitalium in cases of suspected infection

 3. Place second swab into transport tube provided in collection kit.
 Snap off swab at score line so swab fits into closed tube.

-4. Cap tube securely, and label tube with patient's entire name, and date and time of collection.
+4. Cap tube securely, and label tube with patient's entire name, date and time of collection.

-5. Transport and store swab container at 2 to 30 degrees C (refrigerate is preferred temperature) within 60 days of collection.
+5. Transport and store swab container at 2 to 30 degrees C (refrigerate temperature is preferred) within 60 days of collection.
 If longer storage is needed, freeze at -20 to -70 degrees C for an additional 90 days.

 Specimen Type: Vaginal, genital